propellerlabsio/overnode-server/README.md

 3. You need to configure your [Environment variables](#environment-variables).

-## Node settings
+## Node setup

+Overnode has been developed/tested with the Bitcoin Unlimited Cash node implementation but should also work with other original client deriviatives.

-Generally the following node settings are required or expected:
+Generally the following node settings are required:

-	-usecashaddr=1 (default on most node implementations)
+	-usecashaddr=0 # Conversion to/from cashaddr should happen on client
-	-server=1 (required for json-rpc)
+	-server=1 # required for json-rpc
-	-txindex=1 (required to sync transactions to overnode db)
+	-txindex=1 # required to get full transaction detail using getrawtransaction

 ## Building and running